-The National Waste Collection Permit Office (NWCPO) website was reviewed to identify authorised waste facilities within the jurisdiction of Dublin City County Council in the vicinity of the site.
-The NWCPO website indicated that there are two waste permitted facilities within 1 km of the site as summarised in Table 2 below.
+The National Waste Collection Permit Office (NWCPO) website was reviewed to identify authorised waste facilities within the jurisdiction of Dublin City Council near the site.
+The NWCPO website indicated that there are a number of Waste Permitted Facilities within 1 km of the site as summarised in Table 2 below.

-Table 2 Dublin City County Council Waste Permitted Facilities within 1 km of the site
+Table 2.
+Dublin City County Council Waste Facilities within 1 km of the Site